jeffpar/pcjs.v1/README.md

 [Embedded IBM PC](/devices/pcx86/machine/5150/mda/64kb/ "PCx86:ibm5150")

-The [PCx86 Simulation](/devices/pcx86/machine/5150/mda/64kb/) above features an Intel 8088 running at 4.77Mhz,
-with 64Kb of RAM and an IBM Monochrome Display Adapter.
+The [JavaScript Machine](/devices/pcx86/machine/5150/mda/64kb/) above uses [PCx86](/docs/pcx86/) configured with an Intel 8088 running at 4.77Mhz, with 64Kb of RAM and an IBM Monochrome Display Adapter.
 For more control, there are also [Control Panel](/devices/pcx86/machine/5150/mda/64kb/debugger/) and [Soft Keyboard](/devices/pcx86/machine/5150/mda/64kb/softkbd/) configurations, featuring the built-in PCx86 Debugger.
 For even greater control, build your own PC.
 The [PCx86 Documentation](/docs/pcx86/) will help you get started.